ego/awesome-mojo/README.md

 print(abs_10)
 ```

-In this example we used `external_call` to get OS environment variable with a casting type between Mojo and libc functions.
+In this simple example we used `external_call` to get OS environment variable with a casting type between Mojo and libc functions.
 Pretty cool, yeah!

+I have a lot of ideas from this topic and I am eagerly awaiting the opportunity to implement them soon.
+Taking action can lead to amazing outcomes =)

 ## Python Interface and reading files